fmuecke/MuiDB/README.md

 ## The MuiDB way<a name="muidb-workflow"></a>
-We assume we already configured muidb-support for our C# project:
+We assume we already [configured muidb-support](#configure-project) for our C# project.
-    - resx files that will be exported
-    - what language will be used for each export
+The steps to add a new string are:

 1. Add the new string resource in `muidb.xml` - including initial translations
 2. Auto-generate all resource files